hbmorrison/qmk_users_flexkey/readme.md

 time.
 For example, `K` is accessed by pressing the `H` and `,` keys together, and `/` is accessed by pressing the `,` and `.` keys together.

-The final way is to use a larger keyboard (most keyboards) and expand the keymap to use them, by setting variables in the `rules.mk` file.
+The final way is to use a larger keyboard and expand the keymap to use them by setting variables in the `rules.mk` file.

 ![Expanded Keys](https://i.imgur.com/Xh5wUOa.png)